 Remove biscuits form oven and let them cool for about 10-15 minutes before assembling.

-To assemble Blackberry Shortcake: Split open the sweet cream cheese Lightly drizzle maple syrup on bottom of plate and place one sweet biscuit atop the syrup.
+To assemble Blackberry Shortcake: Lightly drizzle maple syrup on bottom of plate and place one sweet biscuit atop the syrup.
 Next, add whipped cream on top of the biscuit and then blackberries.
 Finally top blackberries with another biscuit and then whipped cream again and garnish with blackberries.
 Repeat steps for each shortcake and WALLAH.

 Any unused biscuits can be repurposed for breakfast, lunch, or dinner.
 Store biscuits in an air-tight container or zip loc for up to 3-4 days.